eigenhombre/eigenhombre.github.com/_posts/2014-08-03-marginalia-hacks.md

     lein marg src/myproject/core.clj src test

 If I wanted to reorder forms within `core.clj`, I could also just use Clojure's `declare` macro to forward-declare the vars at the top of the file.
+This is far from the power of Knuth's WEB, but it's been good enough for me.

 -----------